microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accessreviewinstance-batchrecorddecisions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-A reviewer can review all  [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md)s in batches by `principalId`, `resourceId`, or neither.
+A reviewer can review all [accessReviewInstanceDecisionItem](../resources/accessreviewinstancedecisionitem.md) objects in batches by using `principalId`, `resourceId`, or neither.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).